North Warren and Lake George girls advance, Cougars at top of league

 The Cougars scored furiously in the first quarter, achieving a 20-11 advantage.
 Then Hartford rallied, narrowing the tilt to 28-25 by halftime.
 In the third stanza, North Warren added 10 points to Hartford’s 9.
 But the Cougars regained their mojo in the final quarter, sealing the victory with 18 points to Hartford’s 11.

 Over the game, Gagnon scored 19 points, while Kenney tallied 18.
-Following were Jackie Urtz with 8 points and Alussa Dewar with 5 points, and Alyssa Kramar with 4.
-Brooke French and Sarah Stewart scored 1 point each, and Stewart grabbed 9 rebounds.
+Following were Jackie Urtz with 8 points and Alyssa Dewar with 5 points, and Alyssa Kramar with 4.
+Sarah Stewart grabbed 9 rebounds.

+Against Fort Ann on Feb.
+10, Alyssa Dewar stepped up as high scorer with 13 points, followed by Madasyn Bush with 11, and all other players contributing.
+The game demonstrated that the Cougars’ outstanding depth on offense is a considerable challenge for their opponents.

-Gagnon said her team ‘s family-like bond inspired them to step up their play while Bush was absent.
+Gagnon said her team’s family-like bond inspires them to step up their play while Bush was absent.

 “We all came into the game ready to play,” she said, noting that their chemistry is a key element of their success so far this year.